franleplant/nosleepjavascript-blog/content/blog/oauth-adventures/index.md

 to the rest of the app.
 In our case we simply reuse the `TokenSet` class with useful methods that the [openid-client][16] lib provides.

-This is a nice ilustration of the flow you will soon see in code:
+This is a nice illustration of the flow you will soon see in code:

 TODO image!